anandpol98/Image-Denoising-using-DNN/README.md

 Please find attached some images after denoising using DnCNN model.

-> Train400.zip contains 400 Training Images.
+Train400.zip contains 400 Training Images.

-> Test.zip has 2 dataset for Testing
+Test.zip has 2 dataset for Testing
-> > BSD68 - which has 68 images
+> BSD68 - which has 68 images.
-> > Set12 - popular 12 images used in Image processing
+> Set12 - popular 12 images used in Image processing.